-In fact, my husband Saul always adds what he calls the Saulson Factor to any job he plans on doing.
-What this means is that he figures out how long a job should take, and then he adds at least a third more time to his estimate.
+In fact, my late husband Saul always used to add what he called the Saulson Factor to any job he planned on doing.
+What this means is that he figured out how long a job should take, and then he added at least a third more time to his estimate.

 Interestingly enough, in coming to the time decision, I find it useful to ask myself a variation of the same three questions I apply to the money decision.

-- It this use of time a waste of time or an investment in building a better business and a better future for myself and my family?
+- Is this use of time a waste of time or an investment in building a better business and a better future for myself and my family?